-If you decide to pre-order a copy of Fallout 76 you’ll want to pre-order the correct version for you and your budget.
+If you decide to pre-order a copy of Fallout 76 you’ll want to pre-order the correct version.
+This walkthrough will help you do just that.

 Fallout 76 Standard Edition

 The standard edition of Fallout 76 is the most basic version.
 It starts at $60, but you might be able to find a deal through a site like Amazon or NewEgg as we push away from the game’s release date.

-The standard edition comes with the least amount of items, but it’s the cheapest version of Fallout 76 by a long shot.
+The standard edition comes with the least amount of items, but it’s the cheapest version of Fallout 76.
 Here’s who should buy the standard version of the game:

 - Newcomers to the Fallout series.